 Depressive thoughts are a factor brought on by alcohol with some statistics suggesting that it plays a larger role in suicide.
 There are some studies that show over half of those who commit suicide were intoxicated at the time of their death.
 Even if a person does not have a dependence on alcohol, drinking too much can lead to making impulsive decisions.

-Do you or loved one have a problem with drinking at home?
+Do you or a loved one have a problem with drinking at home?
 Aquila Recovery is here to help you, with our compassionate team, to support your road to recovery.
-Contact us to get help with an individual treatment plan that’s made for your situation.
+Call us at 202-618-9125 or contact us online to get help with an individual treatment plan tailor-made for your situation.